 • Khan Academy Kids – Educational app segment on human anatomy for ages 2–7; free download on iOS and Android; usage steps: install app, navigate to “Health & Body” section, complete two interactive lessons, earn a badge, review concepts with play toys; insider tip: mirror on TV screen via casting so multiple siblings can join the exploration.

-medical procedures often involve moments of uncertainty.
+Medical procedures often involve moments of uncertainty.
 By engaging with these real-world preparation tools, families create a sandbox of familiar shapes, sounds, and scenarios that translate seamlessly into clinical settings.

 Using Familiarization Techniques